ThreatConnect-Inc/threatconnect-developer-docs/api_docs.md

 /v2/indicators/hosts/baddomain.com/groups/incidents
 ```

 Each ThreatConnect API Service and Resource is defined by the HTTP path of the request.
 To request a specific Resource from a Collection, append the appropriate identifier to the path.
 The API supports "pivoting" much like the ThreatConnect platform.
 Because the API supports pivoting and relationships, different request paths can return the same Resource Type, although limited in scope.
-Refer to [Resource Types](#resource-types) for supported resources and retrival paths.
+Refer to [Resource Types](#resource-types) for supported resources and retrieval paths.

 <b>The Response</b>